 Wherever possible, in the provision of travel assistance, the Council will consider travel options that lead to independence and life skills.

-For further details including the criteria regarding travel assistance, how to apply and how applications are assessed, please refer to the additional information below.
+For further details including the criteria regarding travel assistance, how to apply and how applications are assessed, please refer to the additional information below and in the panel on the right.